OriontDev/OriontDev/README.md

 </div>

 ### POLAND can into space!
 A `platformer game` im currently working on, takes theme on **geography and countryballs** with the goal of sending `PolandBall` into space!
-The game is not finished yet and i'm working on this in `Construct 3`
+The game is currently on BETA version and is playable on itch.io! click the image below to try it out!
 <div align="center">

 [![My Construct 3 project](https://raw.githubusercontent.com/OriontDev/OriontDev/refs/heads/main/Images/Image4.png)](https://oriontfedora.itch.io/polandspace)